exoplatform/crowdin-maven-plugin/README.md

 -- N/A / elementExists(String _eltPath)

-3. Plugin Maven
+**3\.
+Plugin Maven**

-It contains 3 MOJOs, one for each interaction with Crowdin (init, sync, update) It's structured around an abstract parent class (AbstractCrowdinMojo) and three children classes, one for each MOJO.
-InitCrowdinMojo (MOJO init), SyncSourcesMojo (MOJO synchronize), UpdateSourcesMojo (MOJO update)
+It contains 3 MOJOs, one for each interaction with Crowdin (init, sync, update) It's structured around an abstract parent class (AbstractCrowdinMojo) and three children classes, one for each MOJO: InitCrowdinMojo (MOJO init), SyncSourcesMojo (MOJO synchronize), UpdateSourcesMojo (MOJO update)

-Note: Plugin still doesn't support for gadget properties files.
-Also in update phase, the plugin produce translation files with the same extension name with master file (Some time in source code, master file and it's translation files are not same extension name).
-Also there is a case where there are duplicated master files with different extensions: properties and xml ( Bonita and Jbpm workflow resource bundles ), plugin only take files with properties extension in this case.
+*Note: In update phase, the plugin produce translation files with the same extension name with master file (Some time in source code, master file and it's translation files are not same extension name).
+Also there is a case where there are duplicated master files with different extensions: properties and xml ( Bonita and Jbpm workflow resource bundles ), plugin only take files with properties extension in this case.*

 AbstractCrowdinMojo defines few attributes